ztrixack/line-town-election-frontend/TECH.md

 - Uses ESLint and Prettier to verify code
 - Uses Husky and Lint-staged to ensure the code always follows ruleset
 - Uses Axios to make http requests
-- Uses Stomp and WebSocket to make full-duplex communication between the server and the client.
+- Uses Stomp and WebSocket to make full-duplex communication between the server and the client
+- Uses Tailwind.css to develop UI component and FontAwesome for icons

 <!-- ROADMAP -->
 ## Roadmap